Richard-Sti/GSHE_public/README.md

 ## Immediate TO-DO
 - [ ] Clean up the plotting modules.
 - [ ] Add capabilities to fit the power law $f(\epsilon) = \alpha~\epsilon^\beta$.
 Can this be done analytically?
+- [ ] Add support for varying other parameters.

 ## Long TO-DO